How to create a knowledge base?

 Choose the embedding type that best suits your use case to optimize text representation and improve performance.

-It will then display a proposed document and the estimated number of chunks for your review.
+It will then display the proposed document and the estimated number of chunks for your review.

 Once you have confirmed your selections, click the ‘Next’ button.